 Q3: How do the various models of Tai Hei Shakuhachi differ in quality?
-How can the Student and three grades of Professional Models (Advanced Student, Teacher and Master) be compared?
+How can the various grades of Student and Professional models be compared?

 More important to me, as a maker, is the overall tonal quality and acoustical aspects of the flute.
 While the cast bore method has revolutionized the process of fabricating and replicating precision bore shapes, it is impossible to mass-produce a quality shakuhachi.
 This point deserves to be emphasized.
-Unlike makers of woodwind instruments such as the recorder, Baroque flute or clarinet, the shakuhachi maker is limited by the natural form of bamboo.
-While the bore may be worked to perfection, only God or Gaia makes the outside of the flute.
+Unlike makers of woodwind instruments such as the recorder, Baroque flute, oboe, or clarinet, the shakuhachi maker is limited by the natural form of bamboo.
+While the interior bore may be worked to perfection, only God or Gaia—depending upon your perspective—makes the outside of the flute.
 Variations from a high-quality gauge flute upon which the maker models his instruments will consequently vary to a significant degree with each new shakuhachi made.
-Even with the consistency provided by precision casting, every instrument must be "fine tuned" to approach the tonal qualities exhibited by the gauge flute.
+Even with the consistency provided by precision casting, each and every instrument must be "fine tuned" to approach the tonal qualities exhibited by the gauge flute.
 In this process minuscule amounts of physical alteration of the bore can have radical acoustical effects.
-Adjusting the bore of the shakuhachi is a meticulous, time consuming process aimed at balancing tone, resonance and sensitivity for all of the notes in both octaves of the instrument.
-It can be a frustrating process which as often ends in failure as success.
+Adjusting the bore of the shakuhachi is a meticulous, time consuming process aimed at balancing tone, resonance response, and sensitivity for all of the notes in both octaves of the instrument.
+It can be a time-consuming and frustrating process which as often ends in failure as success.
 Herein lies the secrets to creating superior instruments and might be considered the greatest challenge faced by the shakuhachi maker.

-The Student, Advanced Student, Teacher and Master Models of Tai Hei Shakuhachi are graded with these considerations in mind and appear to have benefited greatly over time from extensive research into woodwind acoustics and innovations in the craft process.
-The Student Model is made from madaké or Torachiku bamboo cut above the root and fine tuned to a commensurate level.
+The Student, Advanced Student, Teacher and Master models of Tai Hei Shakuhachi are graded with these considerations in mind and appear to have benefited greatly over time from extensive research into woodwind acoustics and innovations in the craft process.
+The Student and Advanced Student models are made from madaké or Torachiku bamboo cut above the root and fine tuned to a commensurate level.
 Torachiku (Tiger Bamboo) is a special variety of black bamboo I was very fortunate to obtain from horticulturists on Shikoku Island in Japan where it originates.
 This bamboo is distinguished by its mottled color and beautiful variegated markings.
-The three Professional Models are all made from root-end madakÈ bamboo whose bores are adjusted to a very exacting standard, the degree to which depends upon the grade of the instrument.
+The three Professional models are all made from root-end madakè bamboo whose bores are adjusted to a very exacting standard, the degree to which depends upon the grade of the instrument.
 Each level of Professional flute is subdivided into three grades.
-The highest-quality Master Models tend to be culled, as well, from the many flutes that are produced in the workshop.
+The highest-quality Master models tend to be culled, as well, from the many flutes that are produced in the workshop.

 Go to Question & Answer